awsdocs/aws-amplify-console-user-guide/doc_source/running-tests.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/disable-test-global.png)

 To disable tests for a **specific branch**, add the USER\_DISABLE\_TESTS environment variable with a value of false for all branches, and then add an override for each branch you would like to disable with a value of true\.
-In the following example, tests are disabled on the “master” branch, and enabled for every other branch:
+In the following example, tests are disabled on the “main” branch, and enabled for every other branch:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/disable-test-branch.png)